Volunteer Jam: Volunteer Jam XIV

 Volunteer Jam XIV was held again at Starwood Amphitheatre in Nashville.
 Special guests included Tanya Tucker, Bobby Jones & New Life, Travis Tritt, Joe Diffie, Ted Nugent, Jim "Dandy" Mangrum, B.B.
 King and John Kay & Steppenwolf.
+The concert, which was held outside, started out with a steady downpour of rain, but by the time Tanya Tucker took the stage in the afternoon, the sun had come out.